lgauthier1/dev-config/README.md

 - [ ] FEAT: Update package.json dependencies & script
 - [ ] FEAT: Option to enable conventionnal-commit commit hook
 - [ ] FEAT: Option to enable prettier & eslint pre-commit hook
+- [ ] TECH: Write Tests and run test
 - [ ] TECH: Set up a CI/CD pipeline to automatically bump and publish to npm.
 - [ ] ...

+# C.I.C.D.
+Package deployment is automated based on events on the main branch:

+- When a pull request is made to the main branch (or commit), an autobump is triggered (see .github/workflows/xxxxx.yml) that updates the version of the package.json and pushes a tag.
+- When a new tag is pushed to the main branch, a package is pushed to the npm registry "lgauthier1-packages".

 # Inspiration